Essential HTTP Status Codes for Search Engine & Search Engine Optimization

 503 Service UnavailableThis response code means that the server is currently unable to handle the request due to temporary overloading or maintenance of the machine, which will likely be alleviated after some delay.

-The following table lists examples for HTTP status codes:
+The following table lists examples of HTTP status codes:

 Examples HTTP Status CodesHTTP status code